 Turbosmart’s eBoost range of electronic boost controllers gives you the ultimate control over your boost curve.
 Turbosmart electronic boost controllers allow you to control three individual characteristics of your boost, by adjusting three easy to set parameters: The maximum boost pressure (set point), The spool-up rate of the turbocharger (wastegate pressure), and the reaction time of the controller (sensitivity).

-e-Boost 2 controllers are a fully-featured programmable electronic device.
-Turbosmart recommends that you use a reputable, qualified technician to install e-boost 2 controllers.
+eBoost2 controllers are fully-featured programmable electronic devices.
+Turbosmart recommends using a reputable, qualified technician to install e-boost 2 controllers.
 If you are a competent, technically-savvy DIY installer.
 GREAT!
 Then we suggest you carefully read and follow the instructions included with the unit.

 2. If I’m not using external switching or aux output should I leave those wires disconnected?

 You only need to connect the wires that you’re actually using.
 For example, if external switching an aux output is not being used leave the green, orange and white wires disconnected and insulate them from each other.